samuel-zuk/ttf-twemoji/README.md

 The module is confirmed to work in LineageOS 18.1 (Android 11) and Magisk 20+.
 But there have been reports that it doesn't seem to work on Android 12.

+This fork adds a patch for my LG V60 ThinQ.

 ## Attribution

 [Twitter Emoji for everyone!](https://github.com/twitter/twemoji)